Basicprogrammer10/connorcode-writing/programming/amplify.md

 ```

 The simple math problem is one of the shortest so I will use it for this example.
-Here is are some short explanations of the funtions of the functions in this trait.
+Here is are some short explanations of the functions of the functions in this trait.

 |  Name | Function                                                |
 | ----: | :------------------------------------------------------ |